How well you understand your website traffic will ultimately determine the success of your marketing and advertising efforts.

 Through collaboration, your team should determine how the website needs to help the company achieve its overall goals.

 More importantly, does the website achieve its goals?

-If not, goal tracking in analytics (most of us are on Google Analytics) will help us understand if your site is helping you to move forward or causing a lot of confusion for your users.
+If not, goal tracking in Google Analytics (GA) will help you understand if your site is helping you to move forward or causing a lot of confusion for your users.

 Before departing the meeting room, identify what these goals are worth to your organization.
 This will come in handy later.

 For example, determine how many leads reach a sale.
 What is that sale worth?
 What are your profit margins?